 Reasons Why a Chihuahua will Hide its Food, Treats, or Toys

 Our dogs seem so well adapted to our families and living in our homes that sometimes we forget that at some point in their past their ancestors, whether they be wolves or wild dogs, had to survive the wild and gather food on their own.
-This trait has been deeply rooted into the survival instinct of a dog’s brain they don’t easily forget that there could be a need to save some kibble for later.
+This trait has been deeply rooted in the survival instinct of a dog’s brain they don’t easily forget that there could be a need to save some kibble for later.

 Disclaimer: This post may contain affiliate links.
 We only recommend high-quality products that are used and recommended by real owners.
 If you use these links to buy something we earn a small commission.